nokotan/VSExtForEmscripten/README.md

 # Visual Studio Project Support for emscripten

+## !!!
+IMPORTANT NOTICE !!!

+Breaking change is planned in v0.7.0.

+Extension dependency will be more simplified.

+### Required Actions

+#### Visual Studio 2017, 2019 Users

+- Remove **Emscripten Debugger for Visual Studio**, which will be merged into Emscripten Build Target
+- Install **Emscripten Build Target** additionaly

+#### Visual Studio 2022 Users

+- Remove **Emscripten Debugger for Visual Studio**, which will be merged into Emscripten Build Target

 ## Introduction

-This extension will provide...
+This extension will provide these functionarities

-- Project template for emscripten
+- emscripten project template
-- Property pages for compilation with emcc
+- Property pages for compiling with emcc
-- Debugger Support (experimental)
+- WebAssembly Debugger (experimental)

 This extension is based on following repositories.